-Indicator 3: Reading G School Goal: Over the period curriculum-based assessmen of the contract, Academic Arts High School students will demonstrate growth in reading as measured by nationally normed a 18 Poin assessments and Performance Ratings Measure 3.1 [CCR] - 2 Points: In FY23, at least 70% of students will either meet or exceed grade level for at least 1 test (fall, winter, or spring) OR reach their growth target (Fall-Spring or Winter-Spring) on the NWEA - MAP Reading test.
-Result: Exceeds Target (x 1.5) At least 80% of students meet or exceed grade level OR reach their growth target Meets Target (x1.0) At least 70% of students meet or exceed grade level OR reach their growth target Approaches Target (x0.5) At least 60% of students meet or exceed grade level OR reach their growth target Does Not Meet Target (x0.0) The school did not meet the criteria for any of the ratings above.
-Performance Ratings Measure 3.2 [CCR] - 8 Points: In aggregate, from FY24-25, at least 70% of students will either meet or exceed grade level for at least 1 test (fall, winter, or spring) OR reach their growth target (Fall-Spring or Winter-Spring) on the NWEA - MAP Reading test.
-Result: Exceeds Target (x 1.5) At least 80% of students meet or exceed grade level OR reach their growth target Meets Target (x1.0) At least 70% of students meet or exceed grade level OR reach their growth target Approaches Target (x0.5) At least 60% of students meet or exceed grade level OR reach their growth target Does Not Meet Target (x0.0) The school did not meet the criteria for any of the ratings above.
-Connected Either score at grade level or meet at least 80% of growth target
+Indicator 3: Reading Growth 18 Points

+Performance Ratings Measure 3.1 [CCR] - 2 Points: In FY23, at least 70% of students will either meet or exceed grade level for at least Result: 1 test (fall, winter, or spring) OR reach their growth target (Fall-Spring or Winter-Spring) on the NWEA - MAP Reading test.
+Exceeds Target (x 1.5) At least 80% of students meet or exceed grade level OR reach their growth target Meets Target (x1.0) At least 70% of students meet or exceed grade level OR reach their growth target Approaches Target (x0.5) At least 60% of students meet or exceed grade level OR reach their growth target Does Not Meet Target (x0.0) The school did not meet the criteria for any of the ratings above.
+Performance Ratings Measure 3.2 [CCR] - 8 Points: In aggregate, from FY24-25, at least 70% of students will either meet or exceed Result: grade level for at least 1 test (fall, winter, or spring) OR reach their growth target (Fall-Spring or Winter-Spring) on the NWEA - MAP Reading test.
+Exceeds Target (x 1.5) At least 80% of students meet or exceed grade level OR reach their growth target Meets Target (x1.0) At least 70% of students meet or exceed grade level OR reach their growth target Approaches Target (x0.5) At least 60% of students meet or exceed grade level OR reach their growth target Does Not Meet Target (x0.0) The school did not meet the criteria for any of the ratings above.
+Connected Either score at grade level or meet at least 80% of growth target ally Connected students that met their goal + · · · · · · dents tested + number of minimally connected nnected) and need to take the test (Fall - er fall testing window or who did not take it in the 0/ of students will sith on about most one of Dogulto course of the year using quarterly reading Result: n target n target n target % (e.g., if achieved 20% correct in BOY they need to % (e.g., if achieved 20% correct in BOY they need to % (e.g., if achieved 20% correct in BOY they need to ally Connected students that met their goal + า า n target n target n target % (e.g., if achieved 20% correct in BOY they need to % (e.g., if achieved 20% correct in BOY they need to